Sunday 29th January, 2023

 3. stimulate healing.

-How well does do massages do this
+How well do massages help recovery

 In this section we will summarise how well each type of massage does this.
 For those who want more details we’ve put details of the clinical trials and other science in the appendix below.